 2.1 Informative references

+References are either specific (identified by date of publication and/or edition number or version number) or

+non-specific.
+For specific references, only the cited version applies.
+For non-specific references, the latest version of the

+referenced document (including any amendments) applies.

+NOTE: While any hyperlinks included in this clause were valid at the time of publication, ETSI cannot guarantee their long term validity.

+The following referenced documents are not necessary for the application of the present document but they assist the

+user with regard to a particular subject area.

 [i.1] Directive 2014/53/EU of the European Parliament and of the Council of 16 April 2014 on the harmonisation of the laws of the Member States relating to the making available on the market of radio equipment and repealing Directive 1999/5/EC.

 [i.2] ITU-R Radio Regulations (2016).